 For the past decade Vernier technology has been a valuable asset to North Kansas City Schools (NKC Schools) as we have looked for ways to immerse students in the scientific discovery process and make real-world connections.
 This summer, however, provided an opportunity to utilize the technology in a unique and exciting way when NKC Schools found itself in the path of 100% totality during the August 21st solar eclipse.
 We immediately looked to Vernier technology to make the eclipse a meaningful and once-in-a-lifetime learning experience for staff and students.

 As part of our district-wide planning for the eclipse, we purchased 21,000 pairs of Vernier eclipse glasses so that all of our students and staff could safely view the phenomenon.
 All of our 30 elementary, middle, and high schools planned special events for the day.
-This included data-collection activities using Vernier technologies before, during, and after the eclipse at many of our middle and high schools.
+Our educators found creative ways to make the scientific phenomenon a cross-curricular learning experience for students.
+For example, students read cultural explanations of eclipses throughout history in social studies classes, read myths about eclipses and wrote their own myth in English classes, and calculated the rate of rotation and the period of rotation for the sun in math classes.
+Students also completed to-scale solar system races in physical education classes and created eclipse-inspired pieces of art in art classes.
+On the day of the event, many of our middle and high school science educators led data-collection activities using Vernier technologies before, during, and after the eclipse.

 Throughout the day, students asked questions, collected and analyzed data, and drew conclusions.
 Rather than merely graphing potential meaningless data provided to them, which can be less engaging, students were truly immersed in the scientific discovery process, asking authentic questions and seeking to find the answers through the data they collected.
 As our district’s Science Instructional Coordinator, Jessica Nolin, said, “We got to witness 20,000-plus students and their teachers all being real scientists at the same time—it was phenomenal!”